Integrating Large Language Models into Recommendation via Mutual Augmentation and Adaptive Aggregation: Experiment

 \subsection{Experiment Setup}

-\subsubsection{Dataset}
+\subsubsection{\textbf{Dataset}}

-Following \cite{bao2023tallrec}, we rigorously evaluate the performance of our proposed framework by employing three heterogeneous, real-world datasets. \textbf{MovieLens}\footnote{\url{https://grouplens.org/datasets/movielens/}} \cite{harper2015movielens} serve as benchmark datasets in the realm of movie recommendation methods.
-We employ two variants of the dataset: MovieLens-100K (ML-100K) and MovieLens-1M (ML-1M).
+Following \cite{bao2023tallrec}, we rigorously evaluate the performance of our proposed framework by employing three heterogeneous, real-world datasets. \textbf{MovieLens}\footnote{\url{https://grouplens.org/datasets/movielens/}} \cite{harper2015movielens} serve as benchmark datasets in the realm of movie recommendation.
+We employ two variants of the dataset: MovieLens-100K (\textbf{ML-100K}) and MovieLens-1M (\textbf{ML-1M}).
 The former consists of approximately 100,000 user-item ratings, while the latter scales up to roughly 1,000,000 ratings. \textbf{BookCrossing}\footnote{Due to the absence of timestamp data, we synthesize historical interactions through random sampling.} \cite{ziegler2005improving} includes user-generated book ratings on a scale of 1 to 10, alongside metadata such as ‘Book-Author' and ‘Book-Title'.
-We employ LLM to augment the ‘director' and ‘star' features for ML-100K and ML-1M datasets, and augment the ‘genre' and ‘page length' features for the BookCrossing dataset.
-To ensure the data quality, we adopt the 5-core setting, {\textit{i.e.}}, we filter unpopular users and items with fewer than five interactions for the BookCrossing dataset.
-The key characteristics of these datasets are delineated in Table~\ref{dataset}.
+We employ the LLM to augment the ‘director' and ‘star' features for ML-100K and ML-1M datasets, and augment the ‘genre' and ‘page length' features for the BookCrossing dataset.
+To ensure the data quality, we adopt the 5-core setting, where we filter unpopular users and items with fewer than five interactions for the BookCrossing dataset.
+The key characteristics of these datasets are delineated in the Table \ref{dataset}.

-\subsubsection{Evaluation Metrics.}
+\subsubsection{\textbf{Evaluation Metrics.}}

 Aligning with \cite{he2020lightgcn,sun2019bert4rec}, for the top-$k$ recommendation task, we turn to two well-established metrics: Hit Ratio (HR) and Normalized Discounted Cumulative Gain (NDCG), denoted by H and N, respectively.
-In our experiments, $k$ is configured to be either 3 or 5 for a comprehensive evaluation, similar to the experiment setting in \cite{zhang2023recommendation}.
-In accordance with \cite{fan2019graph}, we employ Root Mean Squared Error (RMSE) and Mean Absolute Error (MAE) as evaluation metrics to ascertain the performance of the rating prediction task.
+In our experiments, $k$ is configured to be either 3 or 5 for a comprehensive evaluation, similar to the experiment setting in \cite{zhang2023recommendation}. \lsc{For instance, H@$k$ refers to the hit rate at position $k$, while N@$k$ denotes the normalized discounted cumulative gain (NDCG) at position $k$.} In accordance with \cite{fan2019graph}, we employ Root Mean Squared Error (RMSE) and Mean Absolute Error (MAE) as evaluation metrics for the rating prediction task.

-\subsubsection{Data Preprocessing.}
+\subsubsection{\textbf{Data Preprocessing.}}